Kilbarrack: History and nature

 Kilbarrack is an old district, whose name can be found on maps and sea charts, many held at Dublin City Archive, going back several hundred years.
+One of its first references is in Archbishop John Alen's register of 1185.

 It was historically a large area of fields, many being 'grange' lands held by Dublin church establishments, with small settlements.
 Over time, two hamlets emerged, Kilbarrack proper, near the seafront, close to the still-extant Kilbarrack Church and Graveyard complex (illustrated below), and Little Kilbarrack, on the road inland (now Tonlegee Road).

 The district is crossed by one of Dublin's small waterways, the Kilbarrack Stream or Donough Water, which enters the sea in two branches.

-The coastal church ("mapped as Kilbarrack Church, in ruins") and surrounding graveyard were a point of call for mariners, and the church is noted in some records as the Chapel of Mone.
+The coastal church (mapped as "Kilbarrack Church, in ruins") and surrounding graveyard were a point of call for mariners, and the church is noted in some records as the "Chapel of Mone".
 At one time, ships entering Dublin Bay paid monies to the city authorities towards the upkeep of the chapel.
-The cemetery, which still accepts burials in existing graves, includes the grave of the "Sham Squire."
+Burials within the adjoining cemetery include the grave of Francis Higgins (the "Sham Squire").

 The site of Kilbarrack hamlet, and the part of the district bounding Sutton and Baldoyle, are now together known as Bayside (from inside Kilbarrack Road to Baldoyle Road), while today's Kilbarrack, and the Greendale shopping and civic complex, are close to where Little Kilbarrack stood.
 The Tesco-led shopping centre is near the site of the former "big house" of the area, Kilbarrack House.

 In the 1970s, Swans Nest Court, a complex of tower blocks of flats was built by Dublin Corporation.
 It was demolished and redeveloped into social and affordable housing in the early 2000s after it fell into disrepair.

+Transport

+Kilbarrack railway station is a stop on the (DART) Dublin Area Rapid Transit suburban rail system between Raheny and Howth Junction stations.
+The station originally opened, in June 1969, as a halt.
+It has been a DART stop since the 1980s.

+The area is accessible from the coast road and the Tonlegee Road, and by bus routes N6 from Finglas, H3 to Howth or the city centre and H2, to the city centre or Portmarnock and Malahide.
+It is around 5 km from the M1 and M50 motorways and 7 km from Dublin Airport.

 Amenities

-Kilbarrack has a local office of Dublin City Council, two shopping precincts (Greendale, with a large Centra, and Kilbarrack, dominated by Tesco, which has renovated it twice over the last decade) and a range of shops and pubs.
-There is a major Health Services Executive centre, and, at the boundary with Raheny and Donaghmede, and a municipal fire station and practice yard.
+Kilbarrack has a local office of Dublin City Council, two shopping precincts (Greendale, with a large Centra, and Kilbarrack, dominated by Tesco) and a number of other shops and pubs.
+There is a Health Services Executive centre, and, at the boundary with Raheny and Donaghmede, a municipal fire station and practice yard.

 Kilbarrack has five primary schools, three in one grouping: Scoil Eoin, the Educate Together North Bay School and Gaelscoil Mide, previously of Donaghmede, and two in another group: St. Benedict's and St. Mary's, located beside St. Benedict's parish church.